Join or Start a Spiritual Aging Study and Support Group (SASS)

 1.)
 Spiritual Aging Online Support Group Here at Substack

-Spiritual Aging is launching a Spiritual Aging Study and Support Group (SASS) that will meet 24/7 right here at Substack.
-Beginning in January, SASS will become a paid membership with a committed core of fellow travelers growing older, wiser and fiercer together through a private chat room.
+Spiritual Aging has launched a Spiritual Aging Study and Support Group (SASS) that meets 24/7 right here at Substack.
+We are a paid membership with a committed core of fellow travelers growing older, wiser and fiercer together through a private chat room.

-Only paid members will receive the Spiritual Aging Study Guide that will be published here at Substack exclusively on a weekly basis starting the first week of January.
+Only paid members receive the Spiritual Aging Study Guide published here at Substack exclusively on a weekly basis starting the first week of January.
 The subject matter is deep and wide-ranging, from cultivating freedom, finding joy in unexpected circumstances, navigating changing relationships and more.
-The study guides are based on my new book Spiritual Aging: Weekly Reflections for Embracing Life which is being published December 10 by Inner Traditions, the leading publisher in the field of conscious aging and available for pre-order now HERE.
+The study guides are based on my new book Spiritual Aging: Weekly Reflections for Embracing Life which recently debuted at the top of the bestseller list in its category on Kindle.

 Joining Elevates and Deepens Your Connection to Equally Committed Members.
-Starting in January, the online comment and chat function will be available to full members only.
-Members will be invited to post your response, comments, questions and related issues stimulated by each week’s Study Guide and to engage with one another online at your convenience 24/7.
+The online comment and chat function is available to full members only.
+Members are invited to post your response, comments, questions and related issues stimulated by each week’s Study Guide and to engage with one another online at your convenience 24/7.
 There will also be space to ask one another for wisdom and strength on pressing issues of interest or concern related to aging.
 These exchanges are by posts only.
 For those who would like in-person or interaction on Zoom, visit HERE.

-Please note: While I will be leading several SASS groups on a monthly basis for leading organizations in the field, this will be my own personal 24/7 online SASS group and I will be joining both as Carol Orsborn and when an issue warrants discretion I will switch to an anonymous name so that I can participate fully.
-Substack makes it easy to do either.
+Please note: While I will be leading several SASS groups on a monthly basis for leading organizations in the field, this will be my own personal 24/7 online SASS group.

 TO START A STUDY AND SUPPORT GROUP: Who are Your Four?